 Beef cattle production is the biggest part of Wyoming’s agriculture industry.
 Wyoming’s cattle industry dates back to the middle 1800's when settlers first began crossing and settling the West.
 For years, Wyoming range cattle have commanded top market value.

-The January 1, 2022 inventory of all cattle and calves in Wyoming totaled 1.25 million head.
-Carbon County has the second largest inventory in Wyoming with 92,000 head, producing $64.6 billion in sales (January 1, 2018 USDA census).
+The January 1, 2023 inventory of all cattle and calves in Wyoming totaled 1.24 million head.
+In 2022, Carbon County had the third largest inventory in Wyoming with 95,021 head, producing $69.4 million in sales.

 The high plains and mountain meadows of Wyoming are well-known for producing some of the finest sheep and wool in the world.
 Wyoming ranks second in the U.S. in wool production and lamb crop.
 Wyoming wool is some of the finest and most desirable produced in the U.S. fetching some of the highest prices each year.